gordon-rennie/refined-article/article.md

 #### Database

 Why stop at our HTTP endpoints?
-We can read and write from SQL databases using our refinement types, in this example using the `doobie` library[^8] and its `doobie-refined` module to implement a `find` method:
+We can read and write from SQL databases using our refinement types, in this example using the [`doobie` library](https://github.com/tpolecat/doobie) and its `doobie-refined` module to implement a `find` method:

 ```scala
 import doobie.implicits._